jingyu-cai/roomba/README.md

 The main algorithm we implemented is the Q-learning algorithm, where we trained a Q-matrix by randomly choosing actions for the robot to take with a given state.
 We defined the action and state spaces discretely and minimalistically since the number of permutations can get really large.
 The actions specify the type, color, and location of the object to be picked up and states specify the location of the robot (which node it is on) and the states of each object (whether it is at its starting place or in a bin), and we integrated them into an action matrix so we can easily identify which action transitions which state.
 We also have a reward callback that updates the Q-matrix values with each action, and we iterate through the Q-learning algorithm until the Q-matrix converges under a certain threshold.
 With the trained Q-matrix (which is a matrix of action-state pairs), we start from the origin position of the robot and chooses the action that has the highest Q-value in a given state and move onto the next state, and we continue iterating until all non-obstacle objects are successfully sorted.
 Therefore, we have generated an action sequence, which we converted into a sequence of nodes that produces the shortest path for the robot to follow with the Floyd-Warshall algorithm.

 ### Describe each major component of your project and highlight what pieces of code contribute to these main components

+#### Path Finding

+- **Finding the Optimal Path in Graph Representation:**

+We needed to implement an optimal path finding algorithm for both the calculation of reward in the training phase and navigating the map in the execution phase.
+To do this, we represented the map abstractly in graph form using its adjacency matrix.
+Then we calculated the shortest paths using the Floyd Warshall algorithm.
+This is a dynamic programming based algorithm that calculates the distance between each pair of nodes in a weighted graph by considering the intermediate nodes the shortest path can go through.
+We modified the algorithm to also print out the list of nodes for the shortest path between each pair of nodes.

+- The code for path finding is located in the distances folder in `compute_distances.py`.
+We read the adjacency matrix provided by the user and preprocess it to give infinity weights to edges that do not exist.
+- The `floyd_warshall()` function takes in the preprocessed adjacency matrix as the argument and returns the shortest distances and paths based on the Floyd Warshall algorithm.
+- `find_shortest_path()` uses the subsequent node information for each pair of nodes to recursively calculate the list of nodes for the shortest paths.
+- The shortest distances are saved to `distances.npy` and the shortest paths are saved to `shortest_paths.txt`.

 #### Q-Learning
 - **Defining the States and the Actions:**